okgourmet.com Home of Steve's Restaurant Reviews

 and authenticity to call it Sichuan style.
 Some of the Chinese restaurants in the Asian District

-have authentic Sichuan dishes, and I have traditionally gone to Lotus Mandarin in Warr Acres
+have authentic Sichuan dishes, and for years I went to Lotus Mandarin in Warr Acres

 and not even all of the Sichuan dishes have a high level of chile heat.